jhealy/awesome/power-platform/canvas-demo/andre-visibility-toggle.md

 # TOGGLING VISIBILITY OF AN ITEM BASED ON WHETHER TEXT IS CONTAINED

+* A MSApp for this project can be downloaded from [andre-visibility.msapp](andre-visibility.msapp) in this repo.

 # BUILD IT

 * Create a new, blank, tablet app